unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * The software allows physicians to easily create and manage electronic health records, including medical history, medications, allergies, and lab results.
 * Medlytix offers real-time collaboration and communication features, enabling physicians and other healthcare providers to share patient data and collaborate on patient care.
 * With Medlytix, physicians can access patient data from anywhere at any time, using any device with an internet connection

+**Pricing:**

+It's best to check directly with the company for current pricing and subscription options.

 ### 19) DocSpera